Monument to Christopher Columbus (Charles Cordier): History

 The statue was part of a plan to embellish the major thoroughfare with statues of persons of historical significance to Mexico.
 The work was a gift to the capital of the entrepreneur, Antonio Escandón, a member of a wealthy, conservative Mexican family and who had supported Emperor Maximilian, built the Mexico City-Veracruz railway with the help of French investments and British engineers.
 The railway linked the inland capital with its main east coast port.
 Escandón "decided to commemorate the era of the railroad in Mexico with a monument to an equally epochal event, the Discovery of the New World."

 In 1873, Escandón commissioned French sculptor Charles Cordier to design and execute the statue, which was shipped to Mexico for installation.
 The statue was inaugurated almost immediately after liberal General Porfirio Díaz seized the presidency in 1876.
 The Cordier sculpture has been described as the construction of a monument "manipulated by a Mexican industrialist for greater economic ties with foreign investors."
 It was originally to be placed in front of the Buenavista train station in Mexico City.
 The statue had already been commissioned and sculpted in France, arriving in Veracruz in 1875.
 It was installed in 1877 under the supervision of Mexican engineer, Eleuterio Méndes.

 On October 12, 1992, on the occasion of the 500 year anniversary of Columbus' voyage of discovery to America, a series of protests were held in different cities of Mexico.
-In Mexico City the monument was defaced after a protest lead by indigenous groups, unions and punk collectives.
+In Mexico City the monument was defaced after a protest led by indigenous groups, unions and punk collectives.
 The protesters tried toppling the Columbus sculpture by attaching ropes to a Ruta 100 public transport bus but the attempt was frustrated by the Mexico City Police Grenadier Corps.
 In later demonstrations, the monument was protected in different ways to prevent the toppling of Columbus sculpture.